 - Headlamp.
 I didn’t end walking in the dark during this Camino.
 It was bright enough to walk by 6 am during my first three days in Portugal, and by 7 am during the remainder of my time in Spain (there’s a one-hour time zone change at the Minho River).
 However, I know from past experience that a headlamp is good for making your way to the bathroom in the dark albergue or when packing up early before everyone else is awake.
 More and more pilgrims seemed to be using the flashlight on their cell phones for these tasks, which is annoyingly bright when it accidentally sweeps across your bunk in the wee hours.
 So I will continue to carry my headlamp with a red light regardless of what everyone else does.

 - Gloves.
 I hate having cold hands.
 So I brought an inexpensive pair of knit gloves to wear in the mornings.
 However, the coldest morning was only 48°F, so I didn’t end up wearing my gloves on this Camino.
-Nevertheless, I’m glad I had them because it only needed to be about three degrees cooler, and I definitely would have wanted a pair.
+Nevertheless, I’m glad I had them because it only needed to be about five degrees cooler, and I definitely would have wanted a pair.

 - Buff.
 Another item I didn’t use, but wouldn’t ever leave behind it my Buff UV Wide Headband.
 It’s about 1/3 the size of an ordinary Buff and slightly narrower to fit your head.
 I love this item because I can cover my ears while wearing my brimmed hat.
 It also works well as UV sun protection on my neck on warm afternoons, or as an eye mask on the plane or at an albergue, when needed.